aashalabi/LLMworkshop/README.md

+** LLM RAG
-# search documents using Elastic Search and openai
+   Search documents using Elastic Search and openai Chat with your own data **

+** You need:
+Docker
+Python 3.10
+OpenAI account
+**

 We will use pipenv for dependency management.
 Let's install it: pip install pipenv